pwv-vc/pwv-com/src/content/posts/post-why-dt-invests.md

 ## Let the Band Play

-In the early sessions of Get Back, you see the band messing around—riffing on half-formed melodies, swapping instruments, joking, wandering into tangents.
-They’re searching for something that doesn’t exist yet.
+In the early sessions of Get Back, you see the band messing around, riffing on half-formed melodies, swapping instruments, joking, wandering into tangents.
+They're searching for something that doesn't exist yet.

 Around them is a small orbit of people.
-Some, like Michael Lindsay-Hogg, keep pushing big dramatic concepts—performing in a Libyan amphitheater, filming in random exotic locations.
-It’s well-intentioned, but intrusive.
-He’s not really listening; he’s trying to impose his vision, trying to turn them into something they’re not—and don’t want to be.
+Some, like Michael Lindsay-Hogg, keep pushing big dramatic concepts: performing in a Libyan amphitheater, filming in random exotic locations.
+It's well-intentioned, but intrusive.
+He's not really listening; he's trying to impose his vision, trying to turn them into something they're not, and don't want to be.
 And it pulls focus at the exact moment when the band needs room to explore freely.

 Others in the room stay quieter.
-They’re present, tuned in, thoughtful, but they don’t interrupt the fragile spark of creation.
-They keep the studio feeling like a studio—open, loose, alive.
+They're present, tuned in, thoughtful, but they don't interrupt the fragile spark of creation.
+They keep the studio feeling like a studio: open, loose, alive.
 They give the session the space it needs so the music can actually form.

 This is exactly what great founders need.